/MD, /MT, /LD (Use Run-Time Library)

 Causes your application to use the multithread- and DLL-specific version of the run-time library.
 Defines _MT and _DLL and causes the compiler to place the library name MSVCRT.lib into the .obj file.

-When /MD is used with _STATIC_CPPLIB defined (/D_STATIC_CPPLIB) it will cause the application to link with the static multithread Standard C++ Library (libcpmt.lib) instead of the dynamic version (msvcprt.lib) while still dynamically linking to the main CRT via msvcrt.lib.
+When /MD is used with the _STATIC_CPPLIB preprocessor definition (/D_STATIC_CPPLIB), your application links with the static multithread Standard C++ Library (libcpmt.lib) instead of the dynamic version (msvcprt.lib), but still links dynamically to the main CRT via msvcrt.lib.

 Defines _DEBUG, _MT, and _DLL and causes your application to use the debug multithread- and DLL-specific version of the run-time library.
 It also causes the compiler to place the library name MSVCRTD.lib into the .obj file.

 Causes your application to use the multithread, static version of the run-time library.
 Defines _MT and causes the compiler to place the library name LIBCMT.lib into the .obj file so that the linker will use LIBCMT.lib to resolve external symbols.

 Defines _DEBUG and _MT.
 This option also causes the compiler to place the library name LIBCMTD.lib into the .obj file so that the linker will use LIBCMTD.lib to resolve external symbols.

 Passes the /DLL option to the linker.
 The linker looks for, but does not require, a DllMain function.
 If you do not write a DllMain function, the linker inserts a DllMain function that returns TRUE.

 Creates an import library (.lib), if an export (.exp) file is not specified on the command line; you link the import library to applications that call your DLL.

 Interprets /Fe (Name EXE File) as naming a DLL rather than an .exe file; the default program name becomes basename.dll instead of basename.exe.